What are the strengths of the Department of History's graduate program?

 St. Louis, MO 63130

-If your institution issues electronic transcripts, your institution should send the electronic transcripts firstname.lastname@example.org.
+If your institution issues electronic transcripts, your institution should send the electronic transcripts to firstname.lastname@example.org.

 When are the applications due?

-For more questions about the application process, please visit the Graduate School's FAQ page.
+For more questions about the application process, please visit the Office of Graduate Studies' FAQ page.